 The purpose of the Explorer program is to provide a safe and fun environment where the campers grow together as a community.
 The beauty of the Explorer program rests in its simplicity and tradition.
 You’ll have the chance to decide what you want to do as a community from day to day.
 This relaxed pace of Explorer Village gives rise to opportunities for one-on-one discussions, conflict resolution, and a sense of acceptance.
 There are also a good deal of programmed activities too, like a day trip to Devils Lake State Park, group initiatives in the village, tower climbing, and swimming in the pool that will occur throughout the week as well.
 Additionally, Explorers cook much of their own food, which creates bonding moments of learning and growing as campers create their meals.
 You’ll also learn skills such as fire-building, outdoor cooking, and low impact camping.
 Explorer counselors are specially trained and have a passion for working with older adolescents.
 We invite you to take the challenge and pass through the arch to become an Explorer! (especially to those former Pathfinder campers who are wondering what is next for them at Camp Gray.)

 There is also a two week “Exployageur” option that is a combination of the Explorer and Voyageur programs for campers who would like to try something special.
-The first week is spent in Explorer Village and the second is spent on a Voyageur trip off camp.
+The first week is spent in Explorer Village and the second is spent on an adventurous trip off camp.
 Check our Session Chart to learn the dates for the Exployageur Adventure!

 What’s next?
 Learn about Camp’s Leaders-in-Training Program!